Justin-Perkins/WCOnlineExtension--V2.0/README.md

 - Reduces CRF session start and end time selection from minute-by-minute to every 5 minutes
 - Limited the session start and end time selection to normal university operating hours
 - Customizable defaults for flexibility
-- Responsive design allowing for compatability across differing devices
+- Responsive design allowing for compatibility across differing devices

 ## 📥 Download & Installation